 My teams and I work closely together with our customers, patients and our business units to provide a smooth order-to-delivery process.
 It is important for our team to understand the hospital processes and our own internal processes, so that we can align these and better support our customers.
 We want to understand the customer needs and we try to meet these as much as possible.
 We support our business units by translating their business ideas into operational processes.
 As the Customer Care team, we are right in the middle of the operational action and in close contact with various internal departments to improve our processes – from contracting & pricing to finance teams, from supply chain to transport teams, from order entry to project teams.

 I used to be a flight attendant, and while traveling, I always wondered what happened inside offices and warehouses.
 Now I know!
 After eight years of working for KLM, I decided to make a career change.
 Never thought I would end up in an office and work closely together with a warehouse.
 With my hospitality background, I ended up at the Medtronic Customer Care department.
 I started off with supporting the Diabetes business unit and the Restorative Therapy Group.
 After a few years, I was promoted to Team Supervisor in the Netherlands and I also supported the Benelux organization for more than a year.
 After the merger with the company Covidien, Medtronic became much bigger and I was promoted to Manager of the Dutch Customer Care team.
-This summer, the Belux Customer Care organization was added to my role again, which broadened my scope.
-I am now responsible for the Benelux and Diabetes Customer Care.
+Last year, the Belux Customer Care organization was added to my role again, which broadened my scope.
+I am now responsible for the Benelux and Diabetes Customer Care teams.

 Medtronic grew fast and became more complex for our customers.
 The main challenge for us is to smoothen our processes and making it easy for customers to do business with us.
 At the same time, we are going through changes together and we need to be ready for the future in healthcare.
 Medtronic has so many capable and skillful employees that are working hard to make improvements.
 Everybody understands we are not selling just any product, but products that can change a person’s life.